-Explore the best rated trails in Marshall, MO.
-Whether you're looking for an easy walking trail or a bike trail like the Rock Island Spur of Katy Trail State Park and Hinkson Creek Trail.
+Explore the best rated trails in Marshall, MO, whether you're looking for an easy walking trail or a bike trail like the Rock Island Spur of Katy Trail State Park and MKT Nature and Fitness Trail .
 With more than 11 trails covering 330 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 We took the week and rode the whole thing.
 So much fun and very rewarding.
 There are a few places with ruts from rain and wear on the trail but plenty of crews out doing improvements and they are fairly well marked.
 Can’t wait to do it again.

 I rode from Frontier park in St Charles to Defiance and back and thoroughly enjoyed the Katy trail.
 The trail was well maintained overall with a few spots of looser gravel around construction near St Charles.
 The rest of the trail was hard packed and a great surface for riding.
 Had lunch at the Defiance Ridge Winery not far off the trail.
 There is a sign on the trail pointing you in the right direction.
 They had great food with lots of variety.
 Enjoyed the peacefulness of the trail and the glimpses of the Missouri River.
 There were quite a few people out on the trail on a Friday morning and early afternoon.

 Rode 15 miles east from Rocheport and then back for a total of 30 miles in Sept 2022.
 Weekday ride with a few other riders around.
 Trail is in great shape and very much worth the trip.
 Surprisingly my wife saw 5 snakes and I saw 1 along our out and back.
 All were small and hopefully harmless (we didn't stick around to find out).